FoggyPunk/NetworkSpeedToggle/README.md

 ## ✨ What's New in Version 2.0
 - **Total Rebrand:** New name, new spirit, and a fresh modern icon.
+- **Streaming Mode:** Automatically throttles network to 1.0 Gbps on activation and restores your previous speed when disabled.
 - **HDR Toggle:** Easily enable or disable HDR on your monitor with one click directly from the tray (essential for streaming to non-HDR devices).
 - **Hardware Monitor:** Instantly view current resolution, refresh rate, and your installed GPU model.
 - **Intelligent Tooltips:** Hover over the tray icon to immediately understand your network and system status.